 This line is for non-emergencies only.

-If you are sick, if you have a fever and cough, please call ahead to your primary care physician or, if you don’t have a primary care physician, call ahead to your local urgent care center.
+If you are sick, and are displaying symptoms such as fever and cough, please call ahead to your primary care physician or, if you don’t have a primary care physician, call ahead to your local urgent care center.

-At this time, our visiting policies have been amended as follows:
+At this time, our visiting policies have been amended; please visit our hospital’s website for details.

 The steps to protect yourself from COVID-19 are generally the same as those for flu prevention: